What is a Verb?

-A verb is a word that expresses an action or state of something.
+A verb is a word that expresses an action or a state of being.

 - He is eating an apple.

 In this sentence, the word eat is a verb.
 It describes an action performed by the subject (he).
 A verb conveys either an action.
-For example, the verb eat means the process of chewing and swallowing food.
+For instance, the verb eat indicates the process of chewing and swallowing food.

 - Dynamic Verbs